 Buttercup the Disabled Duck: One Lucky Ducky

-When Buttercup the duck was hatched in 2012, one of his feet was turned backwards.
+When Buttercup the duck was hatched in a high school biology class in 2012, one of his feet was turned backwards.

 Unfortunately, his disability could not be fully corrected, and he could waddle only with extreme pain.
 Butttercup went to Feathered Angels Waterfowl Sanctuary for treatment.

 His foot was amputated, and the lucky ducky received a high tech prosthetic foot thanks to the wonders of three-dimenional printing technology.
 You can follow Buttercup's progress on Facebook.

 Buttercup the Disabled Duck Gets A High Tech 3-D Printed Foot